domino4com/CWV/README.md

 }
 ```
 ### SPI
 This core has two SPI busses.
-This core are using the HSPI.
+This core is using the HSPI bus.
 In certain libraries it is sufficient to set the SPI pins, in others using the HSPI has to be specified:

 #### Example: LoRa over SPI
 ```C